MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#others">:open_file_folder: [<b><i>Full List of Others</i></b>]</a>.

+- A Primer on Bayesian Neural Networks: Review and Debates. [[paper]](https://arxiv.org/abs/2309.16314)
+  - Julyan Arbel, Konstantinos Pitas, Mariia Vladimirova, Vincent Fortuin.
+  - Key Word: Bayesian Neural Networks; Uncertainty; Distribution Shifts.
+  - <details><summary>Digest</summary> This paper introduces Bayesian neural networks (BNNs) as a solution to address limitations in traditional neural networks, including overconfidence, lack of interpretability, and susceptibility to adversarial attacks.
+It provides a systematic overview of neural networks and Bayesian inference, explaining how they synergistically integrate to create BNNs.
+The intended audience includes statisticians with Bayesian knowledge and limited deep learning expertise, as well as deep learning experts with limited exposure to Bayesian statistics.
+The paper covers priors' impact on BNN behavior, training, and inference practicalities.
+It also explores advanced BNN topics and ongoing debates, offering insights into the field's potential applications, making it a valuable resource for researchers and practitioners interested in BNNs and their future prospects.

 - zkDL: Efficient Zero-Knowledge Proofs of Deep Learning Training. [[paper]](https://arxiv.org/abs/2307.16273)
   - Haochen Sun, Hongyang Zhang.
   - Key Word: Zero-Knowledge Proof; Proof of Learning.